demon221/CarND-Traffic-Sign-Classifier-P2/writeup.md

 #### 3. Top 5 Softmax Propabilities
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+The top five soft max probabilities are shown in the following tables.

 ##### Image 1